wang-xiaoliang/wang-xiaoliang.github.io/index.md

 Dr. Xiaoliang Wang serves in Technical Program Committee (TPC) of [IEEE IRI 2026](https://ieee-iri.github.io/).
 Please consider submitting your research work.
 Thank you!

 May, 2026.
-Dr. Xiaoliang Wang has been selected as a recipient of the 2025-2026 Outstanding Graduate Mentor Award.
+Dr. Xiaoliang Wang has been selected as a recipient of the 2025-2026 <i>Outstanding Graduate Mentor Award</i>.

 Dr. Xiaoliang Wang serves in Technical Program Committee (TPC) of [IEEE IRI 2025](https://ieee-iri.github.io/).
 Please consider submitting your research work.
 Thank you!